 The sound quality is absolutely fabulous.
 Any my Raspberry PI Model 2 boots up in about 10 seconds.
 I keep my music collection on my Mac termporily but hope to be able to set up a dedicated machine with NAS in the next couple of months.

 To learn more about Roon, check out the Roon Labs website.
-Oh, and I have zero affiliations with them, just a happy music lover 😉
+Oh, and I don’t get paid by them, just a happy music lover.

 P.S. [modular_content id=”4150″]